 When you are in Cave City, you'll notice that it is more blue-collar than most other communities in America.
 36.45% of Cave City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cave City is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Cave City who work in sales jobs (15.09%), office and administrative support (14.91%), and management occupations (7.00%).

-Cave City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cave City doesn't have a public transportation system that people use for their commute.

 Cave City ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.64% of people over 25 have a college degree.